Andreas Veauthier Architekt BDA

 From 2016 to 2018, Andreas Veauthier was head of the university building department at the RheinMain University of Applied Sciences in Wiesbaden, where he was responsible for urban and building construction measures.

-Andreas Veauthier has been working with the pro.b group on behalf of Volksbau nationwide on sustainable housing and commercial projects, primarily in timber construction, since 2019.
+Andreas Veauthier has been working with the pro.b group from 2019 to 2023 on behalf of Volksbau nationwide on sustainable housing and commercial projects, primarily in timber construction.